caronc/apprise/README.md

 # Send a web based attachment too!
 In the below example, we connect to a home
 # security camera and send a live image to an email.
 By default remote web
-# content is cached but for a security camera, we might want to call notify
+# content is cached, but for a security camera we might want to call notify
-# again later in our code so we want our last image retrieved to expire(in
+# again later in our code, so we want our last image retrieved to expire(in
 # this case after 3 seconds).
 apobj.notify(
     title='Latest security image',